Skip to main content

 The simplest way to address exposure from Non-TLS connection methods

-is to refuse Non-TLS connections at the server entirely, perhaps
+is to refuse Non-TLS connections at the host entirely, perhaps using

 Another approach is mutual configuration that requires TLS.
-Clients
+TACACS+

-and Servers SHOULD support configuration that requires Peers,
+Clients and servers SHOULD support configuration that requires peers,

 configurable to limit offered or recognized TLS versions and